Here's What Else Sets Us Apart:

 - Faculty members have a record of exemplary service in a variety of pre-k through 12 school settings.

-- Students have opportunities to attend national and regional professional conferences with faculty.
+- Students have opportunities to participate with faculty in presenting research at national and regional, professional conferences.

 - ACU offers a variety of opportunities for service learning and cross-cultural experiences.
 (Summer Practicum, Study Abroad, Spring Break Campaigns, Summer Mission Trips, etc.)